How to Apply for U.S. Residency Through Marriage:

 - If you have been married less than two years when your spouse is granted permanent resident status, your spouse will receive permanent resident status on a conditional basis.
 To remove the conditions of residence, you and your spouse can submit Form I-751.

-Applying for marriage-based residency can be an overwhelming process.
-However, with the help of our immigration lawyers, it doesn’t have to be.
-If you or your spouse have questions about the process or want help preparing for your immigration interview, contact Barringer Law Firm to talk to a knowledgeable immigration lawyer.
+Applying for permanent residency after marriage can be an overwhelming process.
+However, with the help of our marriage immigration lawyers, it doesn’t have to be.
+If you or your spouse have questions about the application process or want help preparing for your immigration interview, contact Barringer Law Firm to talk to a trusted immigration lawyer.